ops-center/searchlight/docs/concepts/alert-types/pod-alert.md

 ### Check Command
 Check commands are used by Icinga to periodically test some condition.
 If the test return positive appropriate notifications are sent.
 The following check commands are supported for pods:
-- [influx_query](/docs/guides/pod-alerts/influx_query.md) - To check InfluxDB query result.
-- [pod_exec](/docs/guides/pod-alerts/pod_exec.md) - To check Kubernetes exec command.
+- [pod-exec](/docs/guides/pod-alerts/pod-exec.md) - To check Kubernetes exec command.
 Returns OK if exit code is zero, otherwise, returns Critical
-- [pod_status](/docs/guides/pod-alerts/pod_status.md) - To check Kubernetes pod status.
+- [pod-status](/docs/guides/pod-alerts/pod-status.md) - To check Kubernetes pod status.
-- [pod_volume](/docs/guides/pod-alerts/pod_volume.md) - To check Pod volume usage stat.
+- [pod-volume](/docs/guides/pod-alerts/pod-volume.md) - To check Pod volume usage stat.

 Each check command has a name specified in `spec.check` field.
 Optionally each check command can take one or more parameters.
 These are specified in `spec.vars` field.
 To learn about the available parameters for each check command, please visit their documentation. `spec.checkInterval` specifies how frequently Icinga will perform this check.
 Some examples are: 30s, 5m, 6h, etc.